smokingpun/smokingpun.github.io/_posts/2014-08-11-Redesigning-Vimcasts-Did-It-Work.md

 exerpt: Earlier this year I worked with Drew Neil on the Vimcasts redesign.
 We had three main goals – to increase engagement with the website by making the content easier to navigate on all devices, to increase traffic through a broader social media strategy and to give more visibility to training, publications and pro-screencasts.
 So, did we achieve our goals?
 In this post I compare data from before and after the launch.
 ---

-Earlier this year I worked with Drew Neil on the Vimcasts redesign.
+Earlier this year I worked with Drew Neil on the [Vimcasts][Vimcasts] redesign.
 We had three main goals: to increase engagement with the website by making the content easier to navigate on all devices, to increase traffic through a broader social media strategy and to give more visibility to training, publications and pro-screencasts.
 So, did we achieve our goals?
 In this post I compare data from before and after the launch.

 ###Goal 1.
 Increase engagement with the website by making the content easier to navigate on all devices.